Keyondunker/Vector-Nest-Provider/README_template.md

 Then rename `data/providers.example.jsonc` to `data/providers.json`, clear the comments inside of it and fill the `main` tag with your private keys.

+As the last step, don't forget to put detail files of the Provider, Product Category and Offers into `data/details` folder.

 #### 5. Run the Provider Daemon

 You can run the daemon process with or without a container.